tocco/tocco-docs/framework/configuration/initial-values.rst

 --------------------------------------

-It is possible to run specific initial values from changeset through the use of the :java:ref:`YamlInitialValueCustomChange<ch.tocco.nice2.dbrefactoring.impl.data.YamlInitialValueCustomChange>`.
+It is possible to run specific initial values from changeset through the use of the :abbr:`YamlInitialValueCustomChange (ch.tocco.nice2.dbrefactoring.impl.data.YamlInitialValueCustomChange)`.
 See the class for instructions how to use it, but make sure that you actually need to use it since it is a rather ugly fix for necessary interactions between existing changesets and new initial values.

 Migrating changesets to YAML initial values
 -------------------------------------------

-There is a action called :java:ref:`YamlLookupAction<ch.tocco.nice2.dbrefactoring.impl.yaml.YamlLookupAction>` that can be called directly by a developer.
+There is a action called :abbr:`YamlLookupAction (ch.tocco.nice2.dbrefactoring.impl.yaml.YamlLookupAction)` that can be called directly by a developer.
 This will find all initial value changesets in the installed modules and will try to map them to new YAML initial values.
 It is not super cleanly implemented since it was mainly used to support a manual migration, so the results need to be checked carefully.
 But in general, most customers will not need to migrate their